cbdevnet/websocksy/README.md

 The `framing_data` pointer can be used to store data on a per-connection basis.
-If the pointer is nonzero when the connection is terminated, the function will be called with a NULL `data` pointer as an indication the any allocation within `framing_data` is to be freed.
+If the pointer is nonzero when the connection is terminated, the function will be called with a NULL `data` pointer as an indication that any allocation within `framing_data` is to be freed.

 An example plugin providing the [`fixedlength` framing function](plugins/framing_fixedlength.c) is provided in the repository.
 Additions to the `websocksy` plugin library are welcome!